JaqiKal/ScrollStack/TESTING.md

                 self.fields['image'].initial = self.instance.image
       ```

+#### HTML Tags Visible in the Rendered Site

+When editing a book's description in the Django Admin using a rich text field, HTML tags may appear on the rendered site.
+This behavior occurs because the rich text editor allows admin to format the content with HTML tags, which are then stored in the database.
+When the data is retrieved and displayed on the website, these tags are visible as plain text if not properly rendered.

+The solution may be to apply 'safe' filter in templates.

 *<span style="color: blue;">[Back to Content](#content)</span>*

 ### KNOWN issue

 #### Empty Non-Editable "Currently" Field for Book Cover Image.
-- When editing a book's details in the form, an empty non-editable input field labeled "Currently" appear next to the "Book Cover Image" field.
+- When editing a book's details in the form, a non-editable input field labeled 'Currently' appears next to the 'Book Cover Image' field.
 Despite attempts to remove it using custom Crispy Forms layouts and explicit HTML templates, the field remains visible.
-This field is likely rendered due to how the Django `ImageField` widget works with Crispy Forms.
-By default, it tries to provide an indication of the current file path, even if the image is not explicitly displayed.
+This field is likely displayed because of how the Django ImageField widget interacts with Crispy Forms.
+By default, it aims to show the current file path, even if the image isn't explicitly displayed.
+However, it does serve a purpose: allowing users to delete the current image by ticking the checkbox and clearing it.

 #### Gitpod IDE
 - Three notifications suggest that specific VS Code extensions are either installed or recommended in the workspace but are not listed in the .gitpod.yml file.
 To address these notifications and ensure consistent synchronization of these extensions across various setups, the extensions should be included under the vscode.extensions section of the .gitpod.yml file.